-NASP School Psychologist of the Year Procedures for 2015
+NASP School Psychologist of the Year

 To identify and recognize an outstanding practicing school psychologist and to increase public awareness of the profession.